 We are all thrown into a social atmosphere since very young age from the preschool stage, but as we get older we collect only a handful of friends.
 The reason for this is variable characteristics of human beings, we gel with people who are like-minded.
 The same phenomena can be applied to people with Social Phobia, they favor to form a tight bond with few friends they have and will go out of their way to help them.

 A Socially Anxious person is a contributing member of the society:

-People with Social Anxiety can be just as productive as any one else, and there are ways in which a socially anxious person can be an effective member of society.
-For those who are passionate about writing there are many work from home careers available, you can have your own website as well and enjoy your passion to the core.
+People with Social Anxiety can be just as productive as anyone else, and there are ways in which a socially anxious person can be an effective member of society.
+For those who are passionate about writing, there is work from home careers available, you can have your own website as well and enjoy your passion to the core.
 Photography is also a fun, creative and enjoyable career option and the other choices are painting, sketching, poetry, cartooning, graphic designing, website creation, creative crafts to name a few.

 For people who are really cozy in their own personal space with minimal public interaction, continue to do what you are doing and enjoy it to the fullest.